FracturedDiamond/VirtualReality_Portfolio/README.md

 - **_Development_**

   This is the development project from chapter four, which is an upgraded version of zombies vs. cyclops, with a water hose that can be activated via new UI controls.
+Tap the arm controls (on the left arm) to toggle the water on and off.

   _Scene View_